 (4) Adopt the two-mold stamping process layout.

-Some stamping manufacturers install the two sets of molds on a large-tonnage press directly or through a template for production to solve the problem of production saturation of small-tonnage presses and waste of resources in single-die production of large-tonnage presses.
+Some stamping manufacturers install two sets of molds on a large-tonnage press directly or via a template for production to address the problem of production saturation of small-tonnage presses and the waste of resources in the single-die production of large-tonnage presses.

-This production method needs to ensure that the closing heights of the two molds are the same, and the required forming forces are similar to prevent the uneven force on the left and right from affecting the accuracy of the press.
+To implement this production method, it is necessary to ensure that the closing heights of the two molds are identical, and the required forming forces are similar, to prevent uneven force on the left and right sides from affecting the press’s accuracy.

-The effect of improving the material utilization rate and reducing the cost of punching is small for a single stamping part, but the effect of reducing costs and increasing efficiency is significant for a complete vehicle with an annual production of over 10,000 units.
+Improving the material utilization rate and reducing the cost of punching may not have a significant impact on a single stamping part, but it can greatly enhance the efficiency and cost-effectiveness of a complete vehicle with an annual production of over 10,000 units.

-Therefore, automobile companies should be studied and applied with new stamping technologies and processes.
+Hence, automobile companies should focus on studying and implementing new stamping technologies and processes to achieve these benefits.

-It also needs to continuously improve material utilization and reduce die stamping costs, so that companies can gain a firm foothold in the industry and develop steadily.
+It is also important to continuously enhance material utilization and minimize die stamping costs, which will help companies establish a strong position in the industry and facilitate steady growth.